-KPOPCHANNEL.TV introduces a new series of interviews with K-Pop insiders, mostly tour promoters, producers or event organisers from around the world.
+KPOPCHANNEL.TV introduces a new series of interviews with K-Pop insiders, mostly tour promoters, producers, or event organizers from around the world.
 You will get to know what usually happens behind the scenes as they spill some exclusive stories from their events.
 Please look forward to our next release.
 It can be a story from your country!

-For fans not only in Korea, but also from around the world; meeting their idols or witnessing their performances live is definitely a dream come true.
-This is why promoters, producers or organisers also become the new genies ready to grant the fans’ wishes!
+For fans not only in Korea but also from around the world; meeting their idols or witnessing their performances live is definitely a dream come true.
+This is why promoters, producers, or organizers also become the new genies ready to grant the fans’ wishes!

 This is why we think that the fans should know more about what these hardworking people behind the scenes go through just to make their K-Pop dreams come true.

 This time, we had the opportunity to talk with a well-known producer from one of South Korea’s closest friends, the Philippines.

 The Philippines is a country where you can easily bump into either a K-drama or a K-Pop fan.
 Many South Koreans including your favorite Hallyu and K-Pop stars often visit this country for vacation, studies, shoots, or concerts!
 The strong friendship between the two countries can easily be seen in many ways, and that certainly includes the entertainment industry.
 The Korean wave, also known as “Hallyu” has been embraced by millions of Filipino fans from Korean films to music.

 The Filipino fans are also very vocal about their love for Korean entertainment.
 The Philippines—followed by Brazil and Argentina are the top three social media users according to the ‘Digital in 2017 Report’ despite being notorious for having one of the slowest Internet connections in Asia, so don’t be surprised if you always see them participating on posts or broadcasts of Korean stars.

 This is probably why companies find it easier to promote and produce both small and large-scale Hallyu events in this country.